SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ### SiWx91x MCU

-The ARM Cortex M4 application processor (MCU) on the SiWx917 is a high performance, 32-bit processor which can operate up to 180 MHz.
+The ARM Cortex M4 application processor (MCU) on the SiWx917 is a high-performance, 32-bit processor which can operate up to 180 MHz.

 The MCU provides a rich set of core peripherals such as the systick timer, FPU, NVIC, etc.

 The WiSeConnect SDK provides CMSIS supported drivers for a few peripherals while the remaining are supported by non-CMSIS drivers.

 The following diagram shows CMSIS and non-CMSIS peripherals in different blocks.
-It also higlights the ultra low power (ULP) peripherals.
+It also higlights the ultra-low-power (ULP) peripherals.

 For more details on MCU Peripherals, see the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).

 ![SiWx917 MCU Architecture](./resources/SiWx917_mcu_architecture.PNG)

+- When using any low-power instance in high-power mode with DMA enabled, it is recommended to allocate buffers in the ULP Memory block.
+For more information on buffer allocation, please refer to the following examples: ULP_I2S, ULP_UDMA, ULP_SSI, and ULP_UART.

 ### Bootup Flow